juliusvoggesberger/auto-cen/evaluation/baselines/QDO_ES/README.md

 # Q(D)O-ES Custom Fork

-This repo contains the changes made to the original Q(D)O-ES repository in order to be able to run the code (in one file/command instead of separate files) with the following custom changes:
+This contains a changed version of Q(D)O-ES in order to be able to run the code (in one file/command instead of separate files) with the following custom changes:

 ## Changes: